 Each year, at the beginning of January, the JMC (Japan Meteorological Corporation) will release its first forecast of the dates when cherry blossoms will start to flower and reach full bloom.
 After that it will be updated continuously.
-The first forecast of 2021 was published on January 14th, see below.
+The 8th forecast of 2021 was published on March 18th, see below.
 As soon as a new forecast is released we will update this page again!

 JMC has estimated the flowering and full bloom dates for Yoshino Cherry trees in approximately 1.000 cherry blossom viewing locations all over Japan from Hokkaido to Kagoshima.